Sahkopaja-ryhma-21/laser-projector/file-protocol.md

 Each file contains bytes.
 Every three bytes correspond to an instruction for the projector.

+Exept for the first byte.
+A 11111111(255) tells the arduino that they are reciving a new image.

 The first byte specifies the instruction.
 The latter two bytes specify the arguments.

 A three byte 0 is used as EOF.